marklunarsong/TBG_BankHeist/README.md

 The game will give prompts in which you will type to select the options<br/>
 By typing the number associated with the option, that is what will be picked

+At the begining of the game you will get to choose 2 gadgets to bring on the heist, and 1 escape vehicle.
+These will determine the outcome of the story.